 Art in Public Places

-EARLY LONGMONT by Gregg LeFevre, 1996.
-This 5' by 7' bronze map of Longmont's original square mile illustrates important events, buildings and features from the early years of the town's history.
+This 5' by 7' bronze map of Longmont's original square mile illustrates important events, building and features from the early years of the town's history.
 The artwork was commissioned in celebration of Longmont's 125th anniversary.
-You can find it in front of the old St. Stephen's Church, 5th Ave. and Main Street.
+Old St. Stephen's Church, 470 Main Street.

-HOW WE LIVE AND WHAT WE LIVE FOR by Barbara Jo Revelle, 1993.
 This thirty-five foot tall, computer-generated, ceramic tile mural displays attributes valued by Longmont's founders.
-Located at the Safety and Justice Center.
+Safety and Justice Center, 225 Kimbark St.

 Greenamyer's library portal of painted steel commemorates the founding people and events of the City of Longmont.
 Longmont Public Library, Fourth Avenue and Kimbark Street.

 Los Arcos de Longmont by Armando Alvarez, 2001

 The six breezeways connect Main Street to the parking lots downtown each has a double facade of colorful steel with designs of Byzantine glass tile inlaid throughout.
 Main Street and Kimbark Street parking areas between Third and Sixth avenues.